constellation-daq/Constellation/cxx/satellites/FlightRecorder/README.md

 # SPDX-FileCopyrightText: 2024 DESY and the Constellation authors
 # SPDX-License-Identifier: CC-BY-4.0 OR EUPL-1.2
 title: "Flight Recorder"
-subtitle: "Satellite to record log messages from a Constellation"
+description: "Satellite to record log messages from a Constellation"
+category: "Monitoring"
 ---

 ## Description